-Water levels in September were down approximately 15 feet during our sampling effort due to problems with the dam's outlet infrastructure.
-These conditions created an intense algal bloom due to warmer than average air and water temperatures, and upstream nutrient sources (on-stream grazing plan).
-Gill netting was conducted overnight with three sinking and three floating experimental gill nets.
+Water levels in September were down approximately 15 feet during our sampling effort, compromising two sampling locations.
+Gill netting was conducted overnight with two sinking and two floating experimental gill nets.
 Prior to 1986, adult fish populations were monitored, however sampling was neither uniform, nor consistent enough to develop useful trend data on sport fish population size or composition.
-As a result this data was excluded from analysis and is only included within the tables for reference to the illegal introduction of northern pike and yellow perch.
+As a result, this data was excluded from analysis and is only included within the tables for reference to the illegal introduction of northern pike and yellow perch.